Where Do Mosquitoes Hibernate In Winter?

-Mosquitoes often associated with deadly diseases from malaria to Zika virus are believed to be the most annoying and troublesome pest, especially during warmer months of the year.
+Mosquitoes, often associated with deadly diseases from malaria to Zika virus, are believed to be the most annoying and troublesome pest, especially during warmer months of the year.
 But what happens to them during the colder season?
 Like other pests, mosquitoes do not migrate to warmer places or die.
-In fact, they hibernate to survive difficult temperature.
+In fact, they hibernate to survive difficult temperatures.
 As mosquitoes are cold-blooded, they prefer to lie dormant when temperatures get lower than 50 degrees Fahrenheit.
-This is when this pesky pest, shuts down and goes into hibernation mode.
+This is when this pesky pest shuts down and goes into hibernation mode.

-As mentioned earlier, mosquitoes do not die due to cold temperatures, but they often choose spots like eaves and attics of houses, tree barks or other animals as shelter.
+As mentioned earlier, mosquitoes do not die due to cold temperatures, but they often choose spots like eaves and attics of houses, tree barks, or other animals as shelter.
 In fact, when the temperature begins to drop below 50 degrees Fahrenheit, the female mosquitoes use this final opportunity to lay the last batch of eggs in still water.
-The aftereffect is initiated when temperatures rise, and rainfall begins.
-This is the time when the eggs begin to hatch, and the new and more destructive generation is born.
+The aftereffect is initiated when temperatures rise and rainfall begins.
+This is the time when the eggs begin to hatch, and a new and more destructive generation is born.

 Mosquito bites can get fatal.
 So, never overlook their presence and make a smart move immediately.
 In fact, winter is the best time to get a head start with the mosquito prevention routine.